>Global Pharmacovigilance Regulatory Requirements: What’s New?

 Cost per delegate:

 - Or £775 + VAT academic

 Book your place

 In our global pharmacovigilance market the legislation requires the Marketing Authorisation Holder (MAH) of medicinal products to have a pharmacovigilance system where all aspects comply with the requirements of the appropriate regulatory authority.
 As more MAHs work globally it is increasingly important that they understand local differences in requirements for compliance around the world including inspection procedures and legal implications.
-Our Global Pharmacovigilance Regulatory Requirements: What’s New? course brings together a panel of international experts from industry, regulatory and legal backgrounds to provide up-to-date information on all aspects of compliance in pharmacovigilance (both pre-marketing and post-marketing) for Europe, the USA, Latin America, Russia, Africa and Japan including inspection and legal implications.
+Our Global Pharmacovigilance Regulatory Requirements: What’s New? course brings together a panel of international experts from industry, regulatory and legal backgrounds to provide up-to-date information on all aspects of compliance in pharmacovigilance (both pre-marketing and post-marketing) for Europe, the USA, Latin America, Russia, Africa and Asia including inspection and legal implications.

 This course is aimed at:

 • Pharmaceutical industry personnel from areas including drug safety, clinical research, medical affairs,medical writing, regulatory affairs and medical information

 Please click here to download the programme.

 “Very good course.
 Excellent content and speakers” Global Regulatory Pharmacovigilance Environment Delegate 2017